Torres del Paine is home to glaciers, mile-high granite peaks and beautiful blue lakes. It's remote and getting there isn't quick.

-Getting to Torres del Paine
+Getting to Torres del Paine from...

-Getting to Torres del Paine
+Map showing how to get to Torres del Paine

-Buenos Aires and El Calafate
+From Buenos Aires

-Santiago and Punta Arenas
+From Punta Arenas

-Alternatively, after landing at Punta Arenas airport you get the bus straight to Puerto Natales (depending on when you land).
+Alternatively, after landing at Punta Arenas airport you can get the bus straight to Puerto Natales (depending on when you land).

 - From Punta Arenas airport we recommend Buses Pacheco, as they can pick you up from the airport.